KaMa85/LeNet/README.md

 This Unity project deploys the LeNet model, trained on the MNIST dataset, to AR headsets.

 Overview
-LeNetAR leverages the power of augmented reality to bring neural networks into the physical world using the HoloLens.
+LeNetAR leverages augmented reality to bring neural networks into the physical world using the HoloLens.
 The project is developed using C# within the UnityEngine environment and deployed via the Universal Windows Platform (UWP).

 Features
 LeNet Model: Utilizes a trained LeNet model on the MNIST dataset for digit recognition.